mlflow/mlflow/docs/source/llms/openai/index.rst

 Advanced Tutorials
 ^^^^^^^^^^^^^^^^^^

-In these tutorials, the topics aren't any more advanced than the introductory tutorial, but the teaching text is much less.
-More code; less chatter.
+In these tutorials, the topics cover applied interactions with OpenAI models, leveraging custom Python Models to enhance the functionality beyond what is possible with the basic prompt-based interaction from the introductory tutorial.
-If you're new to this flavor, please start with the Introductory Tutorial above, as it has information about environment configurations that you'll need to understand in order to get these notebooks to work.
+If you're new to this flavor, please start with the Introductory Tutorial above, as it has information about environment configurations that you'll need to understand in order to get the notebooks in this section to work.

 .. raw:: html